nicoSWD/put.io-adder/README.md

 - The app requires you to have a [put.io](http://put.io/) account.
 They're ~~probably~~ not free anymore.
 - The app requires KeyChain Access to store put.io's OAuth Token.
 Denying access will prevent the app from working.
 - To disable NotificationCenter, go to System Preferences -> Notifications -> Scroll to Put.IO Adder, and make your changes.
-- As of now, only movies can be streamed that are not inside any folders.
-The app is not yet smart enough to find files inside folders.
 - There are three ways to upload `.torrent` files to your account:
     - Drag the .torrent file onto the app icon
     - Make *put.io adder* your default handler for .torrent files